english1234/vstcm/README.md

 - U4: The TXS0108E	which converts voltage from 3.3V to 5V is described as having a DIP20 footprint.
 It's actually a bit wider than that, so I removed the DIP socket and used pin headers instead which I had to bend a little to get it to fit.
 This part was used as the previous Teensy 3.2 had 5V outputs whereas the Teensy 4.1 uses 3.3V.
 Theoretically, installing one of these avoided having to recalculate the values of the resistors in the Op Amp circuit, but since then I removed this part on my board and jumpered rows 2, 3, 4, 5 and 8 and everything works fine with no further changes, so it can be left out.
 - U5: See power options below.
 I have also used a 7805 as a direct replacement with a small heatsink on it, which gets quite warm but hasn't burnt out as yet.

- - optional parts: see power options below
+ - optional parts:
+ 1/ see power options below
+ 2/ see IR remote below

 I would recommend socketing everything on the board (Teensy, DACs, Op Amps) so that they can be swapped out if better choices are found in the future.